abdalrhmanali6/Football-Data-Analysis/README.md

 # Football-Data-Analysis
-this project maded in 5/12/2025 mabye site i scrap from updated
+This project was created on 5/12/2025.
+The site I scraped from might have been updated since then. open the word file